NETWAYS/gitlab-training/day1/06_Server/01_Intro.md

 !SLIDE
 # Introduction

-A Git Server is a central storage for repositories
+A Git Server is a central storage for repositories.

 * Facilitates collaboration between teams
 * Offers user based access control
 * Can trigger events (e.g. for CI)
-* Can be connected to web interfaces

-There are collaboration suites with many features:
+There are many collaboration suites with many features: GitLab, GitHub, Bitbucket, etc.

-* GitLab
-* GitHub
-* Bitbucket
+They all use Git as the underlying technology to enable version control.

 ~~~SECTION:handouts~~~